shyre2h/MentraOS-React-Example-App/DEPLOYMENT-single-server.md

 # Production Deployment Guide

-This guide covers deploying the AugmentOS React Example App to production.
+This guide covers deploying the MentraOS React Example App to production.
 The application uses a **single server architecture** where one Express/Bun server handles both the API routes and serves the compiled React frontend.

 ## Quick Start

 ### Prerequisites
 - Bun ≥ 1.0.0
-- Your AugmentOS TPA package name and API key
+- Your MentraOS TPA package name and API key
 - HTTPS-capable hosting environment

 ### Environment Variables